 WHAT WILL THE BUILDING LOOK LIKE?
 Main Theater (450 seats), Black-Box Theater (225 seats), and Recital Hall (125 chairs).
 The structure will only be two-stories high with a beautiful reception area on the second floor with large windows overlooking the Valley.
 The typical 70-foot-high fly theaters have which allows scenery to be lowered from above the stage will be replaced by a LED wall, similar to a TV screen, which can be programmed to allow an endless variety of scenery.
 The LED wall will avoid the need for a 70-foot-high fly.

 HOW EXPENSIVE WILL THE BUILDING BE TO RENT?
 The estimated maintenance costs of $600-$800/day will price local groups out of the picture.
 So the non-profit corporation which will build and own the building will seek $2-4 million dollars above construction costs for an Maintenance Endowment to keep rental rates reasonable.
 Arts groups can become Legacy Artists to 1) meet regularly with the Arts Center Board and 2) contribute, if they wish, to this fund to further lower rental rates.

 CAN ANYONE RENT THE BUILDING?
 Yes.
 The beautiful building will be available for receptions, meetings, luncheons, banquets, etc. The Resident Theater Company and Wasatch County arts groups will have the first scheduling opportunities, however.

 WHAT IMPACT WILL A NEW FACILITY HAVE ON HVAF?
 HVAF needs a home and an opportunity to expand its programs.
-As Midway City grows, the facilities we have rented from the City for 10+ years are getting very busy, forcing HVAF to present fewer performances.
+As Midway City grows, the facilities we have rented from the City for 12+ years are getting very busy, preventing HVAF to grow.